 Tip #27: Research the Restaurant Before you Go

 With all the new & unique culinary experiences in the Hudson Valley, make sure you do your research regarding restaurants.
-Some menus may be too complicated or complex if you’re visiting with children.
+Some menus may be too complicated or complex, especially if you’re dining with children.

 Tip #28: Visit Seasonal Farmers’ Markets